ygemici/osz/docs/howto1-testing.md

 <bochs:8>
 ```

-You can count on me when I say we're on "SYS" task (if in doubt type `page 0`).
+You can count on me when I say we're on "SYS" task (if in doubt type `x /5bc 0`).
 So load
 it's symbols, and check code.

 ```